Villains disposing of no-longer-necessary minions in live-action TV.

-- In Star Trek: Deep Space Nine, the Dominion used the Cardassians as help in invading Alpha Quadrant.
+- The Dominion used the Cardassians as help in invading Alpha Quadrant.
 And then it switched to the Breen.
 And it was planning to betray them, too.

 - The Dominion is also in the habit of executing Jem'Hadar soldiers as soon as they show signs of insubordination, conscience, honour, or really anything other than fanatical devotion to the Founders.

-- In Star Trek: Discovery, Lorca, in his verbose way, puts it plainly:Lorca: Speaking of which, we've reached the tipping point, where your usefulness to me is outweighed by the risk of keeping you alive.
+- Star Trek: Discovery: Lorca, in his verbose way, puts it plainly:Lorca: Speaking of which, we've reached the tipping point, where your usefulness to me is outweighed by the risk of keeping you alive.

 - In "It's the Great Pumpkin, Sam Winchester", Samhain does this to the witch who raised him.
 Not a nice way to reward several hundred years of summoning.

-- And in season five, the demon Crowley helps the Winchesters in trying to stop the Apocalypse because he believes Lucifer is going to pull this trope on the demons once he's won.
+- And in season five, the demon Crowley helps the Winchesters in trying to stop the Apocalypse because he believes Lucifer is going to pull this trope on the demons once he's won (Lucifer hates humans, and demons are corrupted human souls—do the math).
 He's right.

 - Invoked by Dean in "Point Of No Return", where he says he'll only agree to become Michael's host if Michael pulls this on Zachariah first.
 After all, who's more important now?Zachariah: You listen to me - you are nothing but a maggot, inside a worm's ass.
 Do you know who I am?!
 After I deliver you to Michael?